 |Operation vocations||Monthly vocation allowance|

-After you graduate from the Home Team Academy, you will also receive $100 (non-shift work) or $142 (shift work) for meal allowance.
+After you graduate from the Home Team Academy, you will also receive a monthly meal allowance of either $100 (non-shift work) or $142 (shift work).

 NSF medical benefits